-Whether you’re shopping in person or online, it’s important to study the material in detail.
-You need to fully understand how durable and sturdy that product will be taking into consideration your lifestyle.
+Whether you’re shopping in person or online, it’s important to study the material.
+You need to fully understand how durable and sturdy that product will take into consideration your lifestyle.
 Heavier stools aren’t necessarily sturdier.
 If you have a smaller kitchen and your stools are also doubling as your dining space, take our advice and opt for swivel stools.

 Bonus: What’s Popular Right Now?

 Clear and metallic finishes are very popular this year.
 Clear, metallic, or copper backless stools are as solid and rugged as they appear and are a very popular modern design choice.